skrishnan99/connectiq_ds_technical_assessment/README.md

 - The end output should be a python script where a user can ask a question about the things discussed in the book and the chatbot responds with accurate answers.

-- Each response should include references from the book. it should provide specific excerpts along with their page numbers that the chatbot used as reference.
+- Each response should include references from the book.
+It should provide specific excerpts along with their page numbers that the chatbot used as reference.

 - It should support multi-turn conversations.